Skip to main content

 Gopal Rathi

-Gopal Rathi is a DevOps subject matter expert and an experienced solutions architect.
-Gopal has several certifications under his belt, including Atlassian products, GitLab-certified PSE, AWS, Kubernetes, Jenkins, et al., to name a few, and he is passionate about driving business innovation and growth through DevOps practices and cutting-edge technologies.
+Gopal is a DevOps expert and solutions architect with multiple certifications, including Atlassian, GitLab PSE, AWS, Kubernetes, and Jenkins.
+He is passionate about driving business innovation and growth through DevOps practices and cutting-edge technologies.